stevenbackus/stevenbackus.github.io/bank.md

 ## World Bank Group International Development Association's Projects and Programs in Pakistan

 In the summer of 1981, my family packed up our household in rural Idaho and flew around the world to a new home in Islamabad, Pakistan.
 I was 9 years old at the time and this was an adventure.
-My father's new role in USAID/Pakistan's Office of Acriculture and Rural Development would keep us there for the next six years.
+My father's new role in USAID/Pakistan's Office of Agriculture and Rural Development would keep us there for the next six years.

-I saw, firsthand, the significant benefits of World Bank and other development projects.
+I saw, firsthand, the significant benefits of the World Bank and other development projects.
 Tarbela Dam, the world's largest earth-filled dam, was probably the first that I saw on a school field trip.
 The World Bank has funded a few projects there to expand hydroelectric production.
 (Appologies for my poor photography skills.)

 <img src="images/bankingtarbelafill.tif?raw=true"/><img src="images/bankingtarbelaspillway.tif?raw=true"/><img src="images/bankingtarbelagates.tif?raw=true"/>